SamanthaNeilen/JekyllBlog/BlogJekyll/_posts/2019-01-19-Web-API-versioning-using-the-NuGet-packages-from-Microsoft.markdown

 ### Setup versioning for Swagger documentation using the Swashbuckle NuGet package

 If you use Swagger UI via the Swashbuckle package as online documentation for your API you can set up descriptions per version.
-This will allow you to write release notes per versions and will give consumers documentation that represents actual the version the API that they currently use even if newer versions are available.
+This will allow you to write release notes per version and will give consumers documentation that represents the actual version of the API that they currently use even if newer versions are available.

 If you are using Swagger, the generation of the Swagger file will fail if routes are available for multiple versions and you have changed the configuration for Swagger to support multiple versions.

-First install the Microsoft.AspNetCore.Mvc.Versioning.ApiExplorer NuGet package.
+First, install the Microsoft.AspNetCore.Mvc.Versioning.ApiExplorer NuGet package.

-Next configure the Swagger configuration for versions in the ConfigureService method in the StartUp.cs as shown below to change the generation of a Swagger.json file per version.
+Next, configure the Swagger configuration for versions in the ConfigureService method in the StartUp.cs as shown below to change the generation of a Swagger.json file per version.

 ```c#
 public void ConfigureServices(IServiceCollection services)